 The most common mutual fund share classes available in commission-based brokerage accounts-A and C-are described below.
 Class A shares typically assess a front-end sales charge while Class C shares utilize a level sales charge structure.
-Some mutual funds also offer Class B shares, a deferred sales charge structure.
-In addition to the no-load share classes offered in our advisory programs, funds may also offer specialized share classes, such as those for eligible retirement plan accounts, share classes that do not compensate financial intermediaries for providing administrative services, and share classes that have no distribution-related expenses, but are subject to "transaction fees" charged by the financial intermediary that sells them.
-However, Morgan Stanley generally offers only Class A and Class C shares in its commission-based brokerage accounts.
-If you wish to purchase other types of shares, which may carry lower overall costs, you will need to do so directly with the fund or through an account at another financial intermediary.
+Some mutual funds also offer Class B shares, a deferred sales charge structure and/or may offer specialized share classes, such as

+Class R shares, for eligible retirement plan accounts.
+However, Morgan Stanley does not offer Class B shares or Class R shares.
+If you wish to purchase such shares, you will need to do so directly with the fund or through an account at another financial intermediary.

 The key distinctions among share classes are the sales charges and ongoing fees and expenses you will pay in connection with your investment in the fund.
-The timing and amount of compensation received by your Financial Advisor for selling you shares of the fund also will be directly affected by the share class you purchase.
+The timing and amount of compensation received by your Sales Representative for selling you shares of the fund also will be directly affected by the share class you purchase.

-Morgan Stanley employs an order entry share class selection calculator designed to assist clients with selecting the least costly share class available in its commission-based brokerage accounts over the anticipated holding period of the investment.
-Your Financial Advisor is also available to help you with share class questions.
+Morgan Stanley employs an order entry share class selection calculator designed to assist clients with selecting the least costly share class option over the anticipated holding period of the investment.
+Your Sales Representative is also available to help you with share class questions.
 The principal considerations are the size of your investment and the anticipated holding period.
-Investors generally should consider Class A shares (the front-end sales charge alternative) if they expect to hold the investment over the long-term (typically, five years or more).
+Investors generally should purchase Class A shares (the front-end sales charge alternative) if they expect to hold the investment over the long-term (typically, five years or more).
 Class C shares (the level sales charge alternative) are generally appropriate for shorter-term holding periods.

-Investors anticipating large purchases should consider Class A shares since Class A shares typically offer sales-charge discounts ("breakpoints") beginning at \$25,000 that increase as the size of your investment increases.
+Investors anticipating large purchases should, in particular, consider Class A shares since Class A shares typically offer sales-charge discounts ("breakpoints") beginning at \$25,000 that increase as the size of your investment increases.
 Shorter-term investors anticipating very large purchases should also consider Class A rather than Class C shares due to the significant breakpoint discounts available at high investment levels.

-When deciding which fund and which share class within a fund makes the most economic sense for you, you should ask your Financial Advisor about the effect of a number of factors on your costs, including:
+When deciding which fund and which share class within a fund makes the most economic sense for you, you should ask your Sales Representative about the effect of a number of factors on your costs, including: